imatge-upc/detection-2016-nipsws/README.md

 ### Setup

 First of all the weights of VGG-16 should be downloaded from the following link [VGG-16 weights].
-If you want to use some pre-trained models for the Deep Q-network, they can be downloaded in the following links [Image Zooms model] and [Pool45 Crops model].You should put them inside the corresponding folders, the Image Zooms model in the models_image_zooms, and the Pool45 Crops model in the models_pool45_crops folder.
+If you want to use some pre-trained models for the Deep Q-network, they can be downloaded in the following links [Image Zooms model] and [Pool45 Crops model].You should also create two folders in the root of the project, called models_image_zooms and models_pool45_crops, and store inside them the corresponding weights.

 [VGG-16 weights]: https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view?usp=sharing